-Carpal Tunnel Syndrome Treatment in Baltimore and Pikesville, MD
+Carpal Tunnel Syndrome Treatment in Pikesville, MD

 The wrist comprises of several small bones collectively known as the carpal bones.
 The carpal bones are interconnected via strong ligaments and connective tissue known as the flexor retinaculum.
 Collectively, this arrangement forms a space known as the carpal tunnel.
 The median nerve lies within the carpal tunnel and is responsible for supplying some sensation and motor control to the hand.
 Occasionally, the carpal tunnel may narrow resulting in compression of the median nerve.
 When this occurs, the condition is known as carpal tunnel syndrome.